Epping Upland

-Epping Upland is a village and civil parish in the Epping Forest district of Essex, England.
+Epping Upland, is a village and civil parish in the Epping Forest district of Essex, England.
+The parish was created in 1896 from the rural part of the older parish of Epping, with All Saints' Church at Epping Upland having been the original parish church of Epping.
+The parish also includes the village of Epping Green.
+At the 2021 census the parish had a population of 944.

 The village is situated on the B181 road, approximately 3 mi south of the town of Harlow, and 2 mi north-west of the town of Epping and the M11 motorway.

-Epping Upland parish church is dedicated to All Saints, with the Epping Upland ecclesiastical parish part of the Diocese of Chelmsford.
+Epping Upland parish church is dedicated to All Saints, and the Epping Upland ecclesiastical parish forms part of the Diocese of Chelmsford.
 The church dates to the 13th century and is Grade II* listed.

 Until the Dissolution of the Monasteries, All Saints was under the jurisdiction of Waltham Abbey.
-In the first half of the 19th century part of today's town of Epping was within the civil parish of Epping Upland and was part of the ecclesiastical parish centred on All Saints'.
-The south-eastern urban and market part of Epping Upland joined the hamlet of Epping Street to become the town of Epping.
-In 1831 the village of Epping Upland had a population of 427 within 83 houses.
-At the time, eighty percent of the village population, and forty percent of the parish, were employed in agriculture.
+All Saints' Church was the parish church of Epping, but the settlement around the church remained very small.
+The main settlements in the parish came to be Epping Green at the northern end of the parish and the town of Epping, sometimes historically called Epping Street, at the southern end of the parish.
+The parish was subdivided for certain purposes into an Epping Street division covering the town at the southern end of the parish, and an Epping Upland division covering the remainder.
+In 1831, the Epping Upland division of the parish had a population of 427 within 83 houses.
+At the time, eighty per cent of Epping Upland's population, and forty per cent of the parish, were employed in agriculture.